Is it safe to travel to Bali?

-President Joko Widodo declared a state of emergency but did not yet call for a nationwide lockdown.
+President Joko Widodo declared a state of emergency and varying levels of regional lockdown are in place.
 Social distancing is required.
 The first vaccine trials are expected among certain demographics and front-line health workers in November 2020.
 Indonesia has banned all foreign arrivals and transits until further notice unless you have a valid work permit.
 If you arrive in Indonesia, you must:

 - If you’re eligible for entry you will need to provide a negative COVID-19 PCR (swab) test issued within the past 72 hours.

-Important: Indonesia has lifted domestic travel restrictions within the country, however is not expected to reopen to interantional toursim until September 2020.
+Important: Indonesia has lifted most domestic travel restrictions within the country, however is not expected to reopen to international tourism until early 2021.